 Services: Technical Assistance, Assessment, Program Development, Training

-Technical Expertise: Family Planning & Reproductive Health, Health Supply Chain Management, Universal Health Coverage, Maternal Health, Newborn and Child Health , Nutrition, Social and Behavior Change
+Technical Expertise: Family Planning & Reproductive Health, Health Supply Chain Management, Health Systems Strengthening, Maternal Health, Newborn and Child Health , Nutrition, Social and Behavior Change

 With a population of 96 million, Ethiopia is the second-most populous country in Africa.
 In 2013, Ethiopia achieved the Millennium Development Goal 4 by reducing children under-five mortality to 68/1,000 live births.